mbianchidev/klab-cli/README.md

 - **Product Management:** Seamlessly manage products like NGINX on top of your Kubernetes clusters using different deployment strategies, including deployment, operator, Helm, and Kustomize.

-- **Deployment Flexibility:** kubelab-cli provides multiple options for your deployment to cater to different use cases and preferences.
+- **Deployment Flexibility:** klab-cli provides multiple options for your deployment to cater to different use cases and preferences.

 - **Automated Setup:** The tool automates the setup process for all the cloud-specific tools you need to manage Kubernetes clusters, saving you time and effort.

 - **Easy Configuration:** Intuitive YAML configuration that allow you to customize the clusters and products according to your specific needs.

-- **Clear Documentation:** Comprehensive documentation to guide you through the installation, setup, and usage of the kubelab-cli tool (coming soon).
+- **Clear Documentation:** Comprehensive documentation to guide you through the installation, setup, and usage of the klab-cli tool (coming soon).

 ## Prerequisites

-Before using kubelab-cli, ensure you have the following dependencies installed on your system:
+Before using klab-cli, ensure you have the following dependencies installed on your system:

 - Python 3.11.x
 - Kubernetes CLI (kubectl)